Home Paraquat Lawsuits

 Why People Are Filing Paraquat Lawsuits

-People exposed to paraquat who developed Parkinson’s disease filed lawsuits against Syngenta, Chevron and other defendants seeking compensation and to hold corporations accountable for negligence and failure to warn of the risks of Parkinson’s disease.
+Plaintiffs who filed lawsuits against Syngenta, Chevron and other companies are seeking compensation to hold corporations accountable for negligence and failure to warn of the risks of Parkinson’s disease.

-• Spread Awareness.
-Paraquat has been used in commercial farming and agriculture in the United States since the 1960s.
-Each year more people are exposed to it.
-Some people use it on the job, while others live near farms that use the toxic weed killer.
+• Spread Awareness: Paraquat has been used in commercial farming and agriculture in the United States since the 1960s, but many people are unaware of its risks.
+Some people use it on the job, while others live near farms that use the toxic weed killer without knowing the potential dangers.

 Parkinson’s disease can be debilitating.
 Filing a paraquat lawsuit may help secure compensation to pay for costly medical bills, lost wages and other expenses for past and future care.
 You may also seek compensation for physical and emotional pain and suffering as well as loss of quality of life.